scran_blocks

 );

-void average_vectors_weighted(size_t n, std::vector< Stat_ * > in, const Weight_ *w, Output_ *out, bool skip_nan)
+void parallel_weighted_means(const std::size_t n, std::vector< Stat_ * > in, const Weight_ *const w, Output_ *const out, const bool skip_nan)

 Weighting blocks